1. ACQUIRED ANTIBODIES TO FACTOR II

 3. ACQUIRED ANTIBODIES TO FACTOR VIII

-Spontaneous antibodies to factor VIII (acquired hemophilia A) occasionally occur in adults without a prior history of hemophilia; older adults and patients with lymphoproliferative malignancy or connective tissue disease and those who are postpartum or postsurgical are at highest risk.
+Acquired hemophilia A due to factor VIII inhibitors is the most common acquired factor-based bleeding disorder.
+Spontaneous antibodies to factor VIII (acquired hemophilia A) can occur in adults without a prior history of hemophilia; older adults and patients with lymphoproliferative malignancy or autoimmune disease and those who are postpartum or postsurgical are at highest risk.
 The clinical presentation, which should be viewed as a medical emergency, typically includes extensive soft tissue ecchymoses, hematomas, and mucosal bleeding, as opposed to hemarthrosis characteristic of congenital hemophilia A. The aPTT is typically prolonged and does not correct upon mixing; factor VIII activity is found to be low and a Bethesda assay reveals the titer of the inhibitor.
-Inhibitors of low titer (less than 5 BU) may often be overcome by infusion of high doses of factor VIII concentrates, whereas high-titer inhibitors (greater than 5 BU) must be treated with serial infusions of activated prothrombin complex concentrates, recombinant human activated factor VII, or recombinant porcine factor VIII (hemophilia A patients only).
-Along with establishment of hemostasis by one of these measures, immunosuppressive treatment with corticosteroids with or without oral cyclophosphamide or rituximab should be instituted; treatment with IVIG and plasmapheresis can be considered in refractory cases.
+Inhibitors of low titer (less than 5 BU) may often be overcome by infusion of high doses of factor VIII concentrates, whereas high-titer inhibitors (greater than 5 BU) must be treated with serial infusions of activated prothrombin complex concentrates, recombinant human activated factor VII, or recombinant porcine factor VIII.
+Along with establishment of hemostasis by one of these measures, immunosuppressive treatment with corticosteroids with or without oral cyclophosphamide or rituximab should be instituted.
+Treatment with IVIG and plasmapheresis can be considered in refractory cases.
 Unlike in congenital factor VIII deficiency, the patient’s bleeding does not correlate well with the factor VIII activity level, so the clinician must be concerned with any elevation of aPTT secondary to acquired factor VIII inhibitor.
 All such patients require immediate referral to a hematologist.

 J. FVIII inhibitors: pathogenesis and avoidance.
 Blood.
 2015 Mar 26;125(13):2045–51.